November Birth Flowers - Chrysanthemum & Peony

 The chrysanthemum is one of the "Four Gentlemen" in Chinese and East Asian art, along with the plum blossom, orchid, and bamboo, representing the four seasons and noble characteristics.

-Uses of November's Birth Flower
+Uses of November's Birth Flowers

 Chrysanthemums have been utilized in various ways throughout history, from ornamental to practical applications: